Alexey Marchenko

-Alexey Igorevich Marchenko (Алексей Игоревич Марченко; born 2 January 1992) is a Russian professional ice hockey defenceman who currently plays for Lokomotiv Yaroslavl in the Kontinental Hockey League (KHL).
+Alexey Igorevich Marchenko (Алексей Игоревич Марченко; born 2 January 1992) is a Russian professional ice hockey defenceman who is currently playing for Ak Bars Kazan in the Kontinental Hockey League (KHL).
 Marchenko was drafted 205th overall by the Detroit Red Wings in the 2011 NHL Entry Draft.

 Playing career

 As a youth, Marchenko played in the 2005 Quebec International Pee-Wee Hockey Tournament with a team from Moscow.

 Junior

 During the 2009–10 season, Marchenko appeared in 43 games for CSKA's junior club, Red Army of the MHL, and recorded 11 goals and 12 assists as well as going scoreless in two playoff games for the club.
 He also appeared in 10 KHL games for CSKA Moscow and failed to register a point.

 During the 2010–11 season, Marchenko recorded 38 points in 36 games for Red Army, along with three goals and eight assists in 15 playoff games, to help his club capture the Kharlamov Cup.
 He also appeared in 23 KHL games for CSKA, where he recorded two assists.

 During the 2011–12 season, Marchenko skated in six games for CSKA Moscow in the KHL and was impressive in the MHL playoffs after missing most of the season, due to a knee injury.
 He was scoreless in his brief KHL stint.
 He skated in five regular season games for Red Army in the MHL, recording two goals and four assists.
 Marchenko was the leading scorer amongst defensemen for Red Army in the playoffs, finishing with four goals and 14 assists.
 The defending Kharlamov Cup champions, Red Army was defeated by Omskie Yastrebi in the MHL finals.